MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Stop-ServiceFabricTestCommand.md

 The **Stop-ServiceFabricTestCommand** cmdlet cancels the specified fault operation.
 Specify the ID of the operation that you provided when you started the fault.
 The type of faults that can cancelled include Partition Data Loss ([Start-ServiceFabricPartitionDataLoss](./Start-ServiceFabricPartitionDataLoss.md)), Partition Quorum Loss ([Start-ServiceFabricPartitionQuorumLoss](./Start-ServiceFabricPartitionQuorumLoss.md)), Partition Restart ([Start-ServiceFabricPartitionRestart](./Start-ServiceFabricPartitionRestart.md)) and Node State Transition ([Start-ServiceFabricNodeTransition](./Start-ServiceFabricNodeTransition.md))

 Under normal conditions i.e. without the *Force* parameter, this cmdlet first cancels the fault and attempts to clean up state information.
-As part of this the fault operation moves into a RollingBack state during the cleanup.
+As part of this, the fault operation moves into a RollingBack state during the cleanup.
 Once the cleanup of the fault completes the final state of the command is Cancelled.

 >